 New parklands are being created in Melbourne’s east from more than 35 hectares of former freeway reserve.

-We're delivering a 5 kilometre shared-user trail at Jells Park thanks to a $5.9 million investment from the Victorian Government.
+We're delivering two new shared-use trails at Jells Park thanks to a $5.9 million investment from the Victorian Government.

 Parks Victoria undertakes maintenance dredging to ensure the continuation of safe boating access within Port Philip and Western Port.